Uberi/University-Notes/MATH138/MATH138.md

 > So we do not need to worry about the integrand diverging.
 > Clearly, $\frac{1 + e^{-x}}{x} \le \frac{2}{x}$.
 > Clearly, $\frac{2}{x}$ diverges.
-> However, we can't say anything about the original function using the comparison theorem, since it could still either coonverge or diverge.
+> However, we can't say anything about the original function using the comparison theorem, since it could still either converge or diverge.
 > Instead, we look for divergence.
 Clearly, $\frac{1}{x} \le \frac{1 + e^{-x}}{x}$.
 > Since $\int_1^\infty \frac{1}{x} \dee x$ diverges, $\int_1^\infty \frac{1 + e^{-x}}{x} \dee x$ also diverges.